 -Philip Van Heusen

-A Changed America: A Look at How Life in America Has Changed Over the Last Few Years is both social criticism and a journal at the same time.
+The changing face of America is both social criticism and a journal at the same time.
 This book, written by KevyArgy, is nothing short of a revelation about how America has changed dramatically over the years.

 The book is a quick read with 14 chapters based on the author’s observations and real-life experiences.
 It is dedicated to all immigrants who moved to the United States in pursuit of employment and better life prospects.
 Instead of acceptance, more often than not, they experienced prejudice and discrimination based on their appearance, skin color, accent, and other factors.
 The book contains information on actual events and discusses the evolving social, cultural, and political dynamics since the author’s arrival in the country in the 1980s up to the present day.